hugke729/RidgeTrappedWave/README.md

 # RidgeTrappedWave
 Python code to calculate properties of an internal Kelvin wave propagating alongside a ridge, step, or coast.

-The code was originally designed solely for ridge, but was later adapted to the coastal case as well.
+The code was originally designed solely for a ridge, hence the name, but was later adapted to the coastal case as well.

 <img src="ridge_trapped_wave_schematic.png" height="264" width="370" >